 We securitize and may continue to securitize certain of our portfolio investments to generate cash for funding new investments.
 We expect to structure these transactions either as financing transactions or as sales for GAAP.
 In each such transaction, we convey a pool of assets to a special purpose vehicle, the issuing entity, and the issuing entity issues one or more classes of non-recourse notes pursuant to the terms of an indenture.
 The notes are secured by the pool of assets.
-In exchange for the transfer of assets to the issuing entity, we receive the cash proceeds of the sale of non-recourse notes and a 100% interest in the equity of the issuing entity.
-The securitization of our portfolio investments might magnify our exposure to losses on those portfolio investments because any equity interest we retain in the issuing entity would be subordinate to the notes issued to investors and we would, therefore, absorb all of the losses sustained with respect to a securitized pool of assets before the owners of the notes experience any losses.
+The securitization of our portfolio investments might magnify our exposure to losses on those portfolio investments because any interest we retain in the issuing entity would be subordinate to the notes issued to investors and we would, therefore, absorb all of the losses sustained with respect to a securitized pool of assets before the owners of the notes experience any losses.
 Moreover, we cannot be assured that we will be able to access the securitization market, or be able to do so at favorable rates.
 The inability to securitize our portfolio could hurt our performance and our ability to grow our business.

-Hedging against interest rate exposure may adversely affect our earnings, which could reduce our cash available for distribution to our stockholders.
+Hedging against interest rate exposure may not be successful in mitigating the risks associated with interest rates and may adversely affect our earnings, which could reduce our cash available for distribution to our stockholders.

 Subject to maintaining our qualification as a REIT, we pursue various hedging strategies to seek to reduce our exposure to losses from adverse changes in interest rates.
-Our hedging activity varies in scope based on the level and volatility of interest rates, the type of assets held and other changing market conditions.
-Interest rate hedging may fail to protect or could adversely affect us because, among other things:
+Our hedging activity varies in scope based on the level and volatility of interest rates, the type of assets held, financing used and other changing market conditions.
+There are no perfect hedging strategies, and interest rate hedging may fail to protect us from loss.
+Alternatively, we may fail to properly assess a risk to our investment portfolio or may fail to recognize a risk entirely, leaving us exposed to losses without the benefit of any offsetting hedging activities.
+The derivative financial instruments we select may not have the effect of reducing our interest rate risk.
+The nature and timing of hedging transactions may influence the effectiveness of these strategies.
+Poorly designed strategies or improperly executed transactions could actually increase our risk and losses.
+In addition, hedging activities could result in losses if the event against which we hedge does not occur.
+For example, interest rate hedging could fail to protect us or adversely affect us because, among other things:

-- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - available interest rate hedges may not correspond directly with the interest rate risk for which protection is sought; - the duration of the hedge may not match the duration of the related liability; - the amount of income that a REIT may earn from hedging transactions to offset interest rate losses may be limited by federal tax provisions governing REITs; - the credit quality of the party owing money on the hedge may be downgraded to such an extent that it impairs our ability to sell or assign our side of the hedging transaction; and - the party owing money in the hedging transaction may default on its obligation to pay.
+- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - available interest rate hedges may not correlate directly with the interest rate risk for which protection is sought; - the duration of the hedge may not match the duration of the related liability; - the amount of income that a REIT may earn from hedging transactions to offset interest rate losses may be limited by federal tax provisions governing REITs; - the credit quality of the party owing money on the hedge may be downgraded to such an extent that it impairs our ability to sell or assign our side of the hedging transaction: - the party owing money in the hedging transaction may default on its obligation to pay; and - the value of derivatives used for hedging may be adjusted from time to time in accordance with accounting rules to reflect changes in fair value.
+Downward adjustments, or "mark-to-market losses," would reduce our stockholders' equity.